NethermindEth/nethermind/src/Nethermind/Nethermind.WriteTheDocs/configuration.rst

  - StoreTraces - description missing

- - SynchronizationEnabled - description missing
+ - SynchronizationEnabled - If 'false' then the node does not download/process new blocks..

- - WebSocketsEnabled - description missing
+ - WebSocketsEnabled - Defines whether the WebSockets service is enabled on node startup at the 'HttpPort'

 JsonRpcConfig
 ^^^^^^^^^^^^^